christopherjenness/DBCV/README.md

 ## What is DBCV

 How do you validate clustering assignmnets from unsupervised learning algorithms?
 A common method is the [Silhoette Method](https://en.wikipedia.org/wiki/Silhouette_(clustering)), which provides an objective score between -1 and 1 on the quality of clustering.
 The silhouette value measures how well an object is classified in its own cluster instead of neighboring clusters.
-The silhouette (and most other popular methods) work very well on globular clusters, but can fail on non-glubular clusters such as:
+The silhouette (and most other popular methods) work very well on globular clusters, but can fail on non-globular clusters such as:

 ![non-globular](http://hdbscan.readthedocs.io/en/latest/_images/advanced_hdbscan_5_1.png)